protontypes/agile-development-methods-and-strategies/README.md

 ![the mythical man-month](img/mythical_man_month.png)

+The modern practices of continuous integration, test-driven development, and iterative development significantly reduce the inter-developer communication overhead, and thus allow for better scalability.

 ### Unix Philosophy

 `Concepts of modularity and reusability into software engineering practice, spawning a "software tools" movement` (1978)